g33k5p34k/PleistoDist/README.md

 ## Requirements

 As this package requires ArcPy to function, users need to have the following dependencies installed in order to use PleistoDist:
-* Python 2.x (preferably Python 2.7.x)
+* Python 2.7.x
 * ArcMap 10.6 (or later)

 Because this package was originally designed as an ArcGIS toolbox, it only runs on Windows machines.
 If there is sufficient demand, I will rewrite this package for cross-platform use, possibly as a QGIS plugin or as an R package.

 ## Usage

 This package can be run either as an ArcGIS toolbox or as a standalone Python script.
-The ArcGIS toolbox version can be run in ArcMap or ArcCatalog and comes with a small graphical user interface (GUI), but runs a little bit slower than the standalone Python script, so I would advise using the ArcGIS toolbox interface only for smaller runs (with fewer source points and/or fewer sea level intervals).
+The ArcGIS toolbox version can be run in ArcMap or ArcCatalog and comes with a small graphical user interface (GUI), but runs a little bit slower than the standalone Python script, so I would advise using the ArcGIS toolbox interface only for smaller runs (with fewer source points and/or fewer intervals).

 ### Inputs